This post is all about road trip apps.

 You may have brought along your trusty playlist but long hours on the road listening to songs you’ve heard before can be mind-numbing.
 What you need is a fresh set of tunes to keep you interested.
 Besides, what’s a road trip without a soundtrack?
 Try TuneIn Radio with its choice of over 50,000 radio stations around the world.
 Listen to samba from Brazil or K-pop music from South Korea, or choose a genre or category you like from more than 120,000 streaming radio shows.

+Out of all the road trip apps, this one is a must whenever I’m on the road.
 Have a few hours to kill before hitting the sack at a campground or hotel but want to avoid the numbing shows on cable TV?
 Netflix is the answer.
 It offers a range of movies and TV shows you can enjoy at excellent streaming quality as long as you have access to a reliable Wi-Fi service.
 It’s a free download that comes with a paid subscription but is a nice way of winding down when there is nothing else on TV.

 Overdrive lets you download audiobooks and ebooks if reading is your preferred form of entertainment on the road.
 Overdrive lends you a wide range of titles from over 30,000 libraries from around the world.
 You will need a valid account that you get as a member of a participating library or school.
 Overdrive lets you choose titles, make wish lists, sync libraries and create bookmarks.
 It also returns the titles automatically, so there’s no need to worry about late fees and penalties.